-According the Clery Act, pastoral and professional counselors who are appropriately credentialed and hired by Tulane University to serve in a counseling role are not considered Campus Security Authorities when they are acting in the scope of their professional position.
+According to the Clery Act, licensed or pastoral professionals with legal privilege are not required to report disclosures made to them while providing privileged services (unless other federal or state law applies).
+Some examples of licensed professionals include medical doctors, mental health providers, licensed social workers, licensed counselors, and attorneys while providing privileged services.
 As a matter of policy, the University encourages pastoral and professional counselors to notify those whom they are counseling of the voluntary, confidential, and anonymous reporting options available to them.
-TUPD sends a written request each year to the Counseling Center office and the Student Health Center that encourages the counselors to inform the persons they are counseling of the procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics, when they deem it appropriate.
+TUPD sends a written request each year to all faculty, staff, and employees (including the Counseling Center office and the Student Health Center) to report crimes for inclusion in the annual disclosure of crime statistics when deemed appropriate.